-When you ship a truckload of freight within the United States, it’s a pretty simple process (although it may not feel like it sometimes!)
-In general, your freight is only loaded and unloaded once; the same truck driver and trailer brings your goods from door to door; and you don’t need to involve any third parties, besides the carrier or freight broker.
-When you’re shipping to and from Mexico, it’s a little different.
+When you ship a truckload of freight within the United States, it’s a pretty simple process, even though it may not feel like it sometimes!
+In general, your freight is only loaded and unloaded once with the same truck driver and trailer bringing your goods from door to door and you don’t need to involve any third parties, besides the carrier or freight broker.
+However, when you’re shipping to and from Mexico, it’s a little different.

-In its journey from country to country, a completely different carrier will be delivering your freight than the carrier who picked it up.
+In its journey from country to country, a different carrier will be delivering your freight than the original carrier who picked it up.
 Depending on whether you select “door-to-door” or “door-to-border” service, your freight may be loaded and unloaded multiple times onto different trailers.
 The services of a customs broker and freight forwarder will be required to assist with customs clearance.
-If you elect to use a 3PL for the arrangement of your shipments, many of these details can be taken care of for you, although you can choose to elect a customs broker or freight forwarder of your choosing, if you prefer (and the freight is being delivered to you).
-Who is responsible for making these third-party arrangements depends on which direction you are shipping.
+If you elect to use a third party-logistics company (3PL) for the arrangement of your shipments, many of these details can be taken care of for you, although you can choose to elect a customs broker or freight forwarder of your choosing if you’d prefer and if the freight is being delivered to you.
+The provider responsible for making these third-party arrangements depends on which direction you are shipping.

-And, because it’s a little different going the other direction, here’s how it goes down when you’re shipping from Mexico to the US (importing):
+Because it’s a little different going the other direction, here’s how it goes down when you’re shipping from Mexico to the U.S. (importing):

-There’s one other important thing to note: insurance liability for freight moving into Mexico is very different from liability in the US.
-All US carriers offering door-to-door service have limited or no liability coverage for shipments once they cross the border into Mexico.
-It’s important to arrange additional cargo insurance for the Mexican portion of the journey, which you can usually arrange either through your logistics service provider, or through the customs broker.
+There’s one other important thing to note.
+The insurance liability for freight moving into Mexico is very different from the insurance liability in the U.S. All U.S. carriers offering door-to-door service have limited or no liability coverage for shipments once they cross the border into Mexico.
+It’s important to arrange additional cargo insurance for the Mexican portion of the journey, which you can usually arrange either through your logistics service provider or through the customs broker.